ossf/community/wg-security-tooling/README.md

+This is a top level group.

+ The designated lead isjoshbressers

 # OSSF Security Tooling

 Anyone is welcome to join our open discussions related to the group's mission and charter.

-This is a top level group

 ## Motivation